Leptobrachium/Gpshing/README.md

 ### **5. Classifier Performance Assessment**
 - Validation was conducted using manual verification of randomly sampled detections.
-- Probabilistic thresholds were computed to assess detection confidence.
+- Probabilistic thresholds were computed to assess detection performance.

 ### **6. Detections Optimization (Optional)**
 - Aggregated time-series features (ATF) were used to refine detection outputs.